ProfElements/DynaTech/README.md

 **Auto-Kitchen** - If you have ExoticGarden installed, this machine will become available.
 It automatically crafts any Kitchen recipe inserted into it.

 ## Tools
-**Picnic Basket** - Its an upgrade Cooler.
+**Picnic Basket** - Its an upgraded Cooler.
 It can eat any ExoticGarden custom foods, or just regular vanilla foods, it has a configurable blacklist in the items.yml